-A lot of British would rather forget the oppressive history of the British Empire, and instead bask in the glorious notion of British self-determination, all blended with a tacit sense of racial and cultural superiority.
+A lot of British people would rather forget the oppressive history of the British Empire, and instead bask in the glorious notion of British self-determination, all blended with a tacit sense of racial and cultural superiority.
 These people are not interested in historical balance and revisionism, and will dismiss Britain’s dark past with a succinct “no country is perfect”.
 Nationalists will also denounce those asking for a broader and more critical historical debate as anti-patriotic.
 Why should anyone get these ugly skeletons out of the closet?

 Two years ago, the emblematic Ken Loach told us in an exclusive interview: “Gordon Brown once said that we need to stop apologising about the British Empire, but I don’t recall there ever being an apology.
 The British Empire was founded on land conquests, enslaving people, transporting them to other countries, stealing people’s natural resources, exploitation, brutality, concentration camps.
 We do need to tell the truth about that.
 I’m not saying we should wallow in guilt.
 This is what happened and we need to know our history, that’s all.
 The fake patriotism of Britannia rules the waves is nonsense.”